-Siloso Beach is a hive of activity with numerous beach clubs – Ola Beach Club, Mambo Beach, Coastes and Sand Bar – and an array of watersports options.
-Choose from the superfast donut rides, stand up paddles or even a jet blade experience, all available at Ola Beach Club.
-For the best view of the beach, take the 450-meter long MegaZip (at the nearby Mega Adventure Park) that’ll zoom past the jungle canopy of Imbiah Hill to land directly on Siloso Beach.
+Siloso Beach is a hive of activity with numerous beach clubs – Ola Beach Club, Coastes and Sand Bar – and an array of watersports options.
+Choose from the superfast doughnut rides, stand up paddles or even a jet blade experience, all available at Ola Beach Club.
+For the best view of the beach, take the 450-metre long MegaZip (at the nearby Mega Adventure Park) that’ll zoom past the jungle canopy of Imbiah Hill to land directly on Siloso Beach.

 DO THIS Revamped in October 2017, the Skyline Luge has added two new tracks and a new 4-seater chairlift Skyride.
 If you schedule your Skyride for around 8.40pm, you might catch a glimpse of the Wings of Time show from afar.

-Stretching from Changi Point to Changi Ferry Terminal, this idyllic slip of a beach dotted with lush casuarina trees makes for a popular swimming spot – be warned though, there’s been sightings of Estuarine crocodiles in the water.
-For a safer bet, perhaps stick to land-based fun like fishing, cycling and roller-blading along the 3.5 kilometer stretch.
+Stretching from Changi Point to Changi Ferry Terminal, this idyllic slip of a beach dotted with lush casuarina trees makes for a popular swimming spot – be warned though, there have been sightings of Estuarine crocodiles in the water.
+For a safer bet, perhaps stick to land-based fun like fishing, cycling and rollerblading along the 3.5-kilometre stretch.

 However hot and humid Singapore gets, there's always a light breeze blowing at East Coast Beach.
-Popular with literally everyone, this 15 kilometer stretch is perfect for early morning tai chi classes, evening jogs, or even for a moment of quiet contemplation at Bedok Jetty.
-Also popular with cyclists and roller bladers, there’s no shortage of rental shops, and the numerous for rent picnic tables and barbecue pits sees many weekend parties.
+Popular with literally everyone, this 15-kilometre stretch is perfect for early morning tai chi classes, evening jogs, or even for a moment of quiet contemplation at Bedok Jetty.
+Also popular with cyclists and rollerbladers, there’s no shortage of rental shops, and the numerous for rent picnic tables and barbecue pits sees many weekend parties.

-EAT THIS The Punggol Settlement, a multi-restaurant venue overlooking the beach, is hard to miss.
-If we were to cherry pick, The Punggol Seafood (#01-08) would be our choice.
+EAT THIS The Punggol Settlement, a multi-restaurant venue overlooking the beach is hard to miss.
+If we were to cherry pick, the Ponggol Seafood (#01-08/09) would be our choice.
 Also known as Old Hock Kee (when it was located near the Punggol Jetty), its Ponggol Famous Mee Goreng and chilli crab are the signature dishes to order.